texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_following.md

 If this doesn't make sense to you, get a counselor to help you.
 If it doesn't make sense to them, get them to get Justin, and make them listen to the explanation too.
 {{ site.data.alerts.end }}

-What this all means is that you can take the potential calculated in Exercise 7.1.2 at your current time step, subtract the potential computed at the <i>previous</i> time step (a time step being one execution of your `loop` function) and arrive at the derivative that you want.
+What this all means is that you can take the potential calculated in Exercise 7.1.2 at your current time step, subtract the potential computed at the *previous* time step (a time step being one execution of your `loop` function) and arrive at the derivative that you want.

 You now have 3 terms for your controller:
 - **Constant gain** (`K_c`).